senn09/learn-predict-repeat/README.md

 # learn-predict-repeat
-My DS/ML sandbox.
+My data science/machine learning sandbox.
 Exploring, modeling, and iterating one dataset at a time.